UmbraResonance/Blue_Team_Hunting_Field_Notes/02_Detection_Rules/2.3_yara_rules/!YARA_Engineering_Quick_Notes.md

     * `pe.number_of_signatures == 0`: Use if the target environment enforces signed binaries.
     * `pe.number_of_sections > 4`: Use to catch custom packers or multi-stage loaders.
     * `pe.number_of_resources < 20`: Use to filter out complex commercial applications.
+    * `pe.data_directories[pe.IMAGE_DIRECTORY_ENTRY_DEBUG].size == 0`: [Anti-Forensics/OpSec Indicator] Identifies PE files where the Debug Directory is missing or zeroed out.
+This indicates a deliberate effort by the author to strip PDB paths and conceal build environment metadata, perfectly aligning with the profile of advanced actors practicing strict operational security.
+Pair this with the signature absence for high-fidelity hunting.

 * **Deep Content Filters:**
     * `not ( "This program cannot be run in DOS mode." in (pe.resources[i].offset..pe.resources[i].offset + pe.resources[i].length) )`: Ensures the resource itself is not just another plain PE file.